 - Start codon.
 The start codon in the mRNA codes for the first amino acid in the synthesized protein.
 The start codon is usually 5'-AUG-3’ and encodes the amino acid N-formylmethionine (fmet) in bacteria and methionine (met) in eukaryotes.

 - Stop codon.
-The stop codon in the mRNA serves as a signal to end the process of translation.
+The stop codon in the mRNA serves as a signal to end translation.
 The possible stop codons within prokaryotic and eukaryotic mRNAs include 5’-UAG-3’, 5’-UAA-3’, or 5’-UGA-3’.
 The stop codon does not encode an amino acid within the synthesized polypeptide.

 - 3’ untranslated region (3’-UTR).
 The 3’-UTR of the mRNA, located downstream of the stop codon, plays a role in transcriptional termination.
-In prokaryotes, the 3’-UTR contains the rut, stem-loop nucleotides, and the uracil-rich sequences that play a role in rho (ρ)-dependent and rho (ρ)-independent transcriptional termination.
-In eukaryotes, the 3’-UTR contains the polyadenylation signal sequences recognized by the endonuclease CPSF and CstF during transcription termination.
+In prokaryotes, the 3’-UTR contains the rut, stem-loop, and the uracil-rich sequences that function in rho (ρ)-dependent and rho (ρ)-independent transcriptional termination.
+In eukaryotes, the 3’-UTR contains the polyadenylation signal sequences recognized by the CPSF and CstF proteins during transcription termination.

 - Identify one important sequence feature found in the 5’-UTR in bacteria.